SchapiroLabor/NEP_scimap/README.md

 # COZI, SEA and scimap analysis for NEP methods comparison

-Scimap is a versatile spatial analysis suite and offers a nbh_enrichment function to infer statistically enriched neighbor preferences (NEP).
+Scimap is a versatile spatial analysis suite and offers a spatial interaction function to infer statistically enriched neighbor preferences (NEP).
 Scimap outputs scaled normalized interactions and p-values for NEP analysis.
 We forked the scimap repo and adapted the framework to output a z-score and total count normalization (spatial enrichment analysis (SEA)) or a z-score with conditional count normailzation (COZI) here: https://github.com/chiarasch/scimap.
 In this repository, we analyse simulated and MI data with scimap, SEA and COZI for the manuscript Schiller et al. (2025) for NEP method comparison here: https://github.com/SchapiroLabor/NEP_comparison

 # Usage